marksny13199/Melham-Attendance-Tracker-v2/README.md

 To set up this web:
 1. read and follow the instruction at readme.txt that can found at database folder
-2. use this following credintials to
+2. use this following credintials

 Admin account
 username: admin0101@gmail.com